What is Wellbutrin?

 In the United States, antidepressants are among the most widely prescribed drugs.
 Some people use them for a couple of weeks or months, and others use them for years.
-Approximately one out of every four adults has been prescribed an antidepressant at least once in their lifetime, and some use them for over 10 years or more.
+Approximately one out of every four adults has been prescribed an antidepressant in their lifetime, and some use them for over 10 years or more.
 Many people take antidepressants permanently when they discover one that works for them.
 This is especially true if the antidepressant has few to no side effects.

 When people stop taking Wellbutrin, they rarely develop side effects.
 The severity of the symptoms varies from mild to severe in those who do.
 Your symptoms could be more potent if you stop Wellbutrin and a more popular class of antidepressants known as selective serotonin reuptake inhibitors, or SSRIs.